Handheld XRF Analyzers: Comparing the Top Models for 2026

 How much does XRF cost in a lab?

-Sending off samples often incurs fees as high as $120 to over $300 per XRF analysis.
+Sending off samples often incurs fees of $120 to over $300 per XRF analysis.
 Investing in the best handheld XRF analyzer for your needs could lead to substantial savings after a short payback period.

 Who can operate a handheld XRF device?

-Any technician or worker, after learning a few simple steps, can safely operate these devices, sending data wirelessly to skilled assessors.
+Any technician or worker, after learning a few simple steps, can safely operate these devices and send data wirelessly to skilled assessors.

 Conclusion